biobakery/kneaddata/README.md

     --bmtagger-path BMTAGGER_PATH
-                            path to BMTagger executable if not found in $PATH -d, --debug           If set, temporary files are not removed
+                            path to BMTagger executable if not found in $PATH -d, --debug           If set, temporary files are not removed -B, --biopython       If set, use biopython instead of trimmomatic to trim

+## Usage Notes

+### Trimmomatic Additional Arguments

+In our testing, we noticed that more aggressive settings for quality trimming can help remove more unwanted sequences, especially those that are low in quality.
+To do this, specify the `LEADING:3` and `TRAILING:3` arguments for Trimmomatic.
+See below for more details.

+### Additional Arguments

+If you want to specify additional arguments for Bowtie2 using the `--bowtie2-args` flag, you will need to enclose them in quotes, and add a space before the first argument.
+For example:

+`./knead_data.py ... --bowtie2-args " --very-fast -p 2`

+Similarly, to specify additional arguments for Trimmomatic, enclosing quotes should also be used:

+`./knead_data.py ... --trim-args "LEADING:3 TRAILING:3`

+### Memory

+KneadData requires quite a bit of memory when running with BMTagger, around 8-9 gigabytes.
+When running with Bowtie2, KneadData only requires around 2-4 gigabytes.